sky-2002/sky-2002.github.io/docs/about.markdown

 I have a strong passion for NLP and databases, and I deepen my knowledge by exploring blogs, videos, online courses, and podcasts.
 I also enjoy contributing to open-source projects—while many of my contributions are small, I strive to make meaningful and impactful ones.

-During my BTech, I have had a good time exploring Linear Algebra, Probabolity & Statistics, classical ML, Adversarial ML, GPU architecture (using CUDA) and Psychology.
+During my BTech, I have had a good time exploring Linear Algebra, Probability & Statistics, classical ML, Adversarial ML, GPU architecture (using CUDA) and Psychology.

 Reading research papers is another interest of mine, especially when I can apply their ideas and insights to real-world problems in my work.